aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 Users must follow good data practice, data minimisation, and data ethics by ensuring that only information **necessary for the specific research purpose** is processed in Mistral; wherever possible, use **bounded datasets or extracts of datasets** instead of larger volumes of data if the purpose can be achieved with less.

 <!-- 6 -->
 Prior to transferring data to Mistral, users shall, to the extent practicable, anonymise, pseudonymise, or otherwise mask direct identifiers.
-In circumstances where anonymisation or pseudonymisation is not feasible and the data being processed qualifies as **Level 3 data** or **sensitive personal data**, processing is permitted solely on an **AAU-managed device**.
+In circumstances where anonymisation or pseudonymisation is not feasible and the data being processed qualifies as **Level 3 data** or **sensitive personal data**, processing is permitted solely on Mistral from an **AAU-managed device**.

 <!-- 8 -->
 **Civil registration numbers (CPR) should as a rule not be processed in Mistral.** If unique identification is exceptionally necessary, use a project ID, case ID, or other pseudonymous key instead.
 The key table must be stored **outside** Mistral.